Depending on the Medicare plan you have, you may be responsible for a portion of the cost.

 Medicare Coverage for Sleep Apnea Treatment

 In some states, you must get equipment from a supplier who participates in Medicare’s bidding program.
-If you have Medicare Advantage; copays, network restrictions, and deductibles could apply.
-Check with your provider before scheduling a sleep study or getting apnea treatment equipment.
+If you have Medicare Advantage, copays, network restrictions, and deductibles could apply.

 Does Medicare Pay for the Sleep Apnea Test

-Medicare can offer coverage for sleep studies; however, prior to treatment, there are specific requirements.
+Medicare can offer coverage for sleep studies; however, before treatment, there are specific requirements.
 Part B of Medicare can cover a sleep study test that is medically necessary.

 Even with coverage, you may be responsible for some of the costs; after deductibles, Medicare only covers 80%.
 If you have a Medicare Advantage plan, talk to your plan provider about in-network providers, coverage, and costs.